ReaperOAK/KCAdashboard/src/pages/teacher/docs.md

 ---

 ## Features

-- **Comprehensive Teacher Portal:** Dashboards, batch/classroom management, quizzes, grading, and analytics in one place.
+- **Comprehensive Teacher Portal:** Dashboards, batch/classroom management, quizzes, grading, analytics, and beautiful modals for attendance, feedback, and performance.
 - **Assignment & Quiz Tools:** Create, manage, and grade assignments and quizzes.
 - **Progress Tracking:** Analytics and reports for monitoring student and class performance.
 - **Seamless Navigation:** Pages are organized for easy access to all teacher features.
+- **Modern Modals:** All modals are single-responsibility, accessible, responsive, and use the KCA color system.
+See `components/teacher/docs.md` for details.

 ---